rawrmaan/restyped/README.md

 ## How to use it

-RESTyped is a specification.
-Once you spend a few minutes typing your API using the spec below, you can use these server and client packages to declare and consume your API in a type-safe manner:
+RESTyped is a specification (see below).
+You can use these server and client packages along with a RESTyped defintion file to declare and consume APIs in a type-safe manner:

 * [restyped-axios](https://github.com/rawrmaan/restyped-axios) - Client wrapper
   for Axios to consume RESTyped APIs